modular/modular/AsyncRT/docs/WorkQueueNonblocking.md

    potentially blocking operation on a `WorkQueue`, you should invoke it on the foreign thread pool, and have it add a completion handler work-item to the `WorkQueue` when it completes.
-3) The top level client of `M::LLCL::Runtime` can then configure the system so the `WorkQueue` is balanced with the foreign runtimes at a granular level.
+3) The top level client of `M::AsyncRT::Runtime` can then configure the system so the `WorkQueue` is balanced with the foreign runtimes at a granular level.
 For example, it is entirely reasonable for some use cases to configure `Runtime` to have N threads on an N CPU system, while also having other foreign runtimes with N (or more) threads for themselves.
 The OS kernel will handle context switching.
 It won't be ideal situations, but working with legacy code is not ideal.
 4) This approach makes it slightly less efficient to use the legacy approach, so cases that matter will have pressure to move to the native design.
 This encourages the legacy code that matters to improve, instead of leaving it